fbuinosquy1985/-blueprint-aws-cdn-behavior-origin/README.md

 # blueprint-aws-cdn-behavior-origin

-Shell script to add a origin and a behavior & terraform code  , that executes the update script to modify a cloudfront distribution.
+Shell script to add a origin and a behavior & terraform code  , that executes the update script to modify a cloudfront distribution when destroyed it removes the origin and behavior.

 ## How to use the script from terraform ?